KunjBhesaniya10/SOC-24-Votechain/README.md

 # Summer of Code 2024 - Votechain
 The project aims to implement __Blockchain technology__ to create e-voting system.

+Blockchain is decentralized digital ledger that maintain records such as transactions or other important informations such that they remain immutable and transparent to whole network.
+Blockchain is chain of Blocks which are linked to their previous Blocks by cryptography technique known as Hashing.
+The Block have

 The repositpry has several files -
 ### 1. [Blockchain.py](https://github.com/KunjBhesaniya10/SOC-24-Votechain/blob/main/Blockchain.py) -